-• The growing acceptance of the materiality of climate change at all levels of the economy and the strong commitment by national, international frameworks and the major stock exchanges worldwide are major

-Climate change and environmental issues affect financial markets through physical risk and transition

-• There is a puzzle in green bond premium.
-While Flammer (2020) find that investors respond positively to the issuance of corporate green bond, Lancker and Watts (2020) find investors identically price
+- The growing acceptance of the materiality of climate change at all levels of the economy and the strong commitment by national, international frameworks and the major stock exchanges worldwide are major drivers of green finance. - Climate change and environmental issues affect financial markets through physical risk and transition risk. - There is a puzzle in green bond premium.
+While Flammer (2020) find that investors respond positively to the issuance of corporate green bond, Lancker and Watts (2020) find investors identically price green and non-green bonds issued by same issuer on same day.